kre64/kre64/README.md

-### What's up nerds?
+### Hello, World!

 I love to code, so much so that I ended up doing it as a full time job.
-Current obsession is with Next.js and React.
+Current obsession is with StyledComponents

 -  🏠 [krecoding.com](https://www.krecoding.com "Portfolio of Kevin Espinola")
 -  ✉️ hello@krecoding.com